Learning and Type Compatibility in Signaling Games: Abstract

 \section{Abstract}

-{ {}Equilibrium outcomes in signalling games can be very sensitive to the specification of how receivers interpret and thus respond to deviations from the path of play.
+{ {}Which equilibria will arise in signaling games depends on how the receiver interprets deviations from the path of play.
 We develop a micro-foundation for these off-path beliefs, and an associated equilibrium refinement, in a model where equilibrium arises through non-equilibrium learning by populations of patient and long-lived senders and receivers.
-In our model, young senders are uncertain about the prevailing distribution of play, so they rationally send out-of-equilibrium signals as experiments to learn about receivers' behavior.
+In our model, young senders are uncertain about the prevailing distribution of play, so they rationally send out-of-equilibrium signals as experiments to learn about the behavior of the population of receivers.
 Differences in the payoff functions of the types of senders generate different incentives for these experiments.
-Using the Gittins index \citep{gittins1979bandit}, we characterize which sender types use each signal more often, leading to a constraint on the receiver's off-path beliefs based on ``type-compatibility'' and hence a learning-based equilibrium selection. }{ }
+Using the Gittins index \citep{gittins1979bandit}, we characterize which sender types use each signal more often, leading to a constraint on the receiver's off-path beliefs based on ``type compatibility'' and hence a learning-based equilibrium selection. }{ }

 { {} }{ }

 \begin{flushleft} { {} {}} \end{flushleft}{ }

 \interfootnotelinepenalty=10000